 A joint life insurance policy that has a trust arranged with it will pay out according to the nominations within the trust.
-Joint life insurance policies cover two people but even a situation where both insured people died, there would only be one payout and that payout would be distributed to the beneficiaries nominated within the trust - a process that falls to the trustees to execute.
+Joint life insurance policies cover two people but even in a situation where both insured people died, there would only be one payout and that payout would be distributed to the beneficiaries nominated within the trust - a process that falls to the trustees to execute.

 Without a trust in place, the money paid from a joint life insurance policy, if it isn't paid to a spouse, could still be liable for inheritance tax if, when combined with the value of your entire estate, it exceeds the allowable tax threshold.